 The Trevor Project (hotline for LGBTQ ages 13-24): TrevorLifeline:1-866-488-7386; TrevorChat: https://www.thetrevorproject.org/get-help-now/ and click TrevorChat box while on a computer; TrevorText: Text START to 678-678

 Trans Lifeline: 877-565-8860 open 24/7 current hours guaranteed to be staffed: Pacific: 7:00am-2:00am; Online: Trans Lifeline

 Veteran Crisis Line: Veterans, service members, and their loved ones can call 1-800-273-8255 and press 1; or send a text message to 838255; or chat online at https://www.veteranscrisisline.net/.

 If you or a friend are at imminent risk, call 911.

 Even a five-minute delay in acting upon suicidal thoughts can change someone's mind, so keeping lethal means out of someone's hands for even a short time can help save their life!

-If you or someone you know is considering suicide and have/has access to a firearm, a gun lock can be obtained at the campus Public Safety office on the 2nd floor of Cascade Hall or at CAPS after talking with a counselor.
+If you or someone you know is considering suicide and has access to a firearm, a gun lock can be obtained at the Department of Public Safety office on the 2nd floor of Cascade Hall or at CAPS after talking with a counselor.
 The lock renders the firearm unusable and the key should be kept by a trusted person (not by the person of concern).
-One can also call Oregon State Police and request that they come remove the firearm and place it in safe keeping (not with crime evidence).
-DO NOT bring the firearm to Public Safety or any law enforcement agency yourself.
-Call OSP for a pick-up - the non-emergency number for campus is 541-737-3010.
-In an emergency, call 541-737-7000 on campus or 911 if you are off campus.
+One can also call the Department of Public Safety/DPS and request that they come remove the firearm and place it in safe keeping (not with crime evidence).
+DO NOT bring the firearm to DPS or any law enforcement agency yourself.
+Call DPS for a pick-up.
+The non-emergency number for campus is 541-737-3010.
+In an emergency, call 541-737-7000 on campus, or 911 if you are off campus.

 Prescription drugs of concern can be dropped off at the following drop box locations: